-This is a test program to check getaddrinfo() and getnameinfo() behavior.
+is a test program to check getaddrinfo() and getnameinfo() behavior.
 It takes a host name as an argument, calls getaddrinfo() with the given host name, and calls getnameinfo() with the resulting IP addresses returned by getaddrinfo().
-If the dns.conf file exists and defines a trust anchor, the underlying resolver will act as a validating resolver, and getaddrinfo()/getnameinfo() will fail with an EAI\INSECUREDATA error when DNSSEC validation fails.
+If the dns.conf file exists and defines a trust anchor, the underlying resolver acts as a validating resolver, and getaddrinfo()/getnameinfo() fails with an EAI\INSECUREDATA error when DNSSEC validation fails.